Claude Code Plugins

 5. Identify the Pattern

-Why empty string used as default?
+Why empty string as default?

 • Misguided "safety": Thought empty string better than undefined